bx1n/bx1n.github.io/content/_index.md

  - **2018**: Hackathon - Invited to attend Hackathon for Peace, Justice and Security as a part of the team amFOSS, conducted at The Hague, Netherlands
  - **2017**: Summer program - Attended summer program on Data Mining and Business Intelligence for Cyber Security at Ben-Gurion University of the Negev, Israel
  - **2017**: Google Code-In - Mentored pre-university students to take part in online contest for Wikimedia Foundation
- - **2016**: Speaker at Fedora Users and Developers Conference (FUDCon’16), on *Contributing to Open Source and use of GIT*, at Phnom Penh, Cambodia
+ - **2016**: Speaker at Fedora Users and Developers Conference (FUDCon’16), on *Contributing to Open Source and use of git*, at Phnom Penh, Cambodia
  - **2016**: Teaching Assistant for Android Security workshop at 7th International Summer School on Information Security and Protection (ISSISP) at Bangalore, India
  - **2016**: Organizer of MediaWikiToLearn Hackathon held at Amrita School of Engineering, Amritapuri
  - **2016**: Google Summer of Code’16 with Wikimedia Foundation